syncfusion-content/flutter-docs/Flutter/datagrid/sorting.md

 `performSorting` method can be used to perform the sorting asynchronously.
 This method is called whenever the sorting is applied for each column.

-The below example shows how to apply the sorting asynchronously for underlying model collection instead of built-in sorting and apply Future.delay for specific time,
+The following example shows how to apply the sorting asynchronously for the underlying model collection instead of built-in sorting and apply the Future.delay for a specific time,

 {% tabs %}
 {% highlight Dart %}